Joakim-animate90/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-#0x01.
+# 0x01.
 Python - if/else, loops, functions

-#Table of contents

-Files Description
+# Files Description

 0-positive_or_negative.py	-Python script that prints whether a given random number is positive or negative